-Co-requisite: MAST 1100
+Co-requisite: MAST 1180, MAST 1100

-MAST 1180 | MEDICAL ASSISTING SEMINAR (45-0-3)
+MAST 1180 | MEDICAL ASSISTING SEMINAR (45-0-4)

-Seminar focuses on job preparation and maintenance skills and review for the certification examination.
+Effective 202414, course hours changed from (45-0-3) Seminar focuses on job preparation and maintenance skills and review for the certification examination.
 Topics include: letters of application, resumes, completing a job application, job interviews, follow-up letter/call, letters of resignation and review of program competencies for employment and certification.